Field-theoretic functional renormalization group formalism for non-Fermi liquids and its application to the antiferromagnetic quantum critical metal in two dimensions: Introduction

-\item Is there be a sizable energy window within which non-Fermi liquid scaling can be observed above the superconducting transition temperature \cite{ CHUBUKOVSC, PhysRevB.91.115111, PhysRevB.92.205104}?
+{\bf A}.
+Universal scaling behaviours of the normal state and the pathway to the superconducting state is controlled by the nesting angle.
+Although the nesting angle becomes smaller under the renormalization group flow, its flow becomes increasingly slower for smaller nesting angle.
+In the limit that the bare nesting angle is small, the flow of the nesting angle can be ignored above the superconducting transition temperature.
+Consequently, the nesting angle acts as an exactly marginal parameter that controls the scaling behaviour of the normal state and the superconducting instability.

-\end{itemize} To answer these physics questions, we develop a field-theoretic functional renormalization group formalism and address the following theoretical issues that can be relevant to general field theories with continuously many gapless modes\cite{ PhysRevB.66.054526, PhysRevB.98.125105, PhysRevB.100.024519, PhysRevB.104.014517}. \begin{itemize} \item How do we construct renormalizable field theories that minimally capture universal low-energy physics of systems with continuously many gapless modes?
+\end{itemize} The above conclusions can be drawn in a controlled manner in the limit that the bare nesting angle is small.
+To answer these physics questions, we develop a field-theoretic functional renormalization group formalism and address the following theoretical issues that can be relevant to general field theories with continuously many gapless modes\cite{ PhysRevB.66.054526, PhysRevB.98.125105, PhysRevB.100.024519, PhysRevB.104.014517}. \begin{itemize} \item {\bf Q}.
+How do we construct renormalizable field theories that minimally capture universal low-energy physics of systems with continuously many gapless modes?

+{\bf A}.
+In the presence of Fermi surface, operators that are nominally irrelevant in terms of their scaling dimensions can give rise to infrared singularities.
+This can happen because the Fermi momentum that determines the phase space of low-energy excitations enhances IR singularities for virtual processes that involve low-energy electrons across the full Fermi surface.
+For this reason, the four-fermion operators that are `irrelevant' under the patch scaling are actually marginally relevant in the pairing channel.
+Renormalizable field theories must include all such operators.

-\item How is the notion of scale invariance defined for theories with intrinsic scales such as Fermi momentum that do not decouple in the infrared (IR)?
+\item {\bf Q}.
+How is the notion of scale invariance defined for theories with intrinsic scales such as Fermi momentum that do not decouple in the infrared (IR)?

+{\bf A}.
+Fermi momentum in general does not decouple from low-energy observables.
+Since it flows to infinity relative to the decreasing energy scale of the renormalization group flow, theories with Fermi surface do not have the true sense of scale invariance.
+Because the scaling equation for physical observables include the running Fermi momentum, their scaling dimensions alone do not fix how they actually scale with probing energy in general.

-\item In the presence of large momentum scales, how does a low-energy effective field theory protect its predictability from high-energy physics that infiltrates into the low-energy realm?
+\item {\bf Q}.
+In the presence of large momentum scales, how does a low-energy effective field theory protect its predictability from high-energy physics that infiltrates into the low-energy realm?

+{\bf A}.
+Because mixing among operators with large differences in momenta along the Fermi surface can be controlled by high-energy physics, some one-particle irreducible vertex functions can not be determined entirely in terms of other low-energy observables.
+However, there still exist a set of low-energy observables that can be predicted within the low-energy effective field theory without resorting to `unknown' high-energy physics.

-\item What are the strategies for understanding quantum field theories that have continuously many gapless degrees of freedom?
+\item {\bf Q}.
+What are the strategies for understanding quantum field theories that have continuously many gapless degrees of freedom?
 What do RG flow and fixed points look like in the infinite dimensional space of coupling functions?